Parental mental health How to help children living with parents with mental health problems

 Provides emotional support to people affected by mental health problems and their families and friends.

-Research and resources on parental mental health
+Research and resources on substance misuse

 ADCS (2016) Safeguarding pressures phase 5: research report.
 Manchester: ADCS.